curl/everything-curl/usingcurl/tls/verify.md

 from an established Certificate Authority.

-After some applied crypto magic, curl knows that the server is in fact the correct one that acquired that certificate for the host name that curl used to connect to it.
+After some applied crypto magic, curl knows that the server is in fact the correct one that acquired that certificate for the hostname that curl used to connect to it.
 Failing to verify the server's certificate is a TLS handshake failure and curl exits with an error.